krishank-gupta/scheduling/readme.md

 ## Instructions

-The first step is to initialize all the variables required.
+The first step is to download the data required from the google sheets.
+Download it as a csv file.

-Open shifts, number of employees needed per shift, employee availability

 ```bash
 pip install foobar
 ```

+## Notes

+All times are assumed to be in pm format

 ## Features